open-sports-scheduling-standard/open-sports-scheduling/README.md

 **A neutral, open standard for expressing sports schedules, constraints, and optimization goals.**

 The **Open Sports Scheduling Standard (OSSS)** defines a shared, machine-readable language for describing sports scheduling problems and solutions — including teams, venues, fixtures, hard and soft constraints, optimization objectives, and explainable outcomes.
+OSSS applies to traditional sports, esports tournaments, and any competitive scheduling scenario.

 OSSS is **vendor-neutral**, **solver-agnostic**, and **openly governed**.